Train TELLi dans la campagne

 To present a credible alternative to private cars, rail must reach into every part of France—even the least populated.
 To meet this challenge, we’ve launched 5 pilots with complementary aims:

-• TELLi1, our train meant to revitalize small lines connected to the main network
+• TELLi1, our train to revitalize small lines connected to the main network

 • DRAISY, our light train designed to run on dedicated rural lines and serve small stations connected to the main network